CitrineInformatics/citrine-python/docs/source/workflows/design_spaces.rst

 The bounds of the descriptor define the minimum and maximum temperatures that could be considered valid, e.g. our furnace can only reach 1000K.
 The bounds of the dimension are the bounds we wish to search between, e.g. restrict the search between 300 and 400K (even though the furnace heat go to much higher temperatures).

-Multiple :class:`~citrine.informatics.dimensions.EnumeratedDimension` and :class:`~citrine.informatics.dimensions.ContinuousDimension` objects can be combined to form a :class:`~citrine.informatics.design_spaces.ProductDesignSpace`:
+Multiple :class:`~citrine.informatics.dimensions.EnumeratedDimension` and :class:`~citrine.informatics.dimensions.ContinuousDimension` objects can be combined to form a :class:`~citrine.informatics.design_spaces.product_design_space.ProductDesignSpace`:

 .. code:: python